Comilla Division

-Cumilla Division (কুমিল্লা বিভাগ) is a proposed administrative division within Bangladesh.
+Comilla Division (কুমিল্লা বিভাগ) is a proposed administrative division within Bangladesh.
 The division gets its name from the Comilla, which forms its western border.
-It encompasses the north-western parts of the existing Chittagong Division,comprises Brahmanbaria, Comilla, Chandpur, Noakhali, Feni, and Laxmipur Districts of Chittagong Division.
+It encompasses the north-western parts of the existing Chittagong Division, comprises Brahmanbaria, Comilla, Chandpur, Noakhali, Feni, and Laxmipur Districts of Chittagong Division.
 The headquarters of the division would be in Comilla.
 It's located in the south-east region of the country, with a total area of 12,848.53 km2 and a population of 19,936,259 according to the 2022 Census.

 Terminology and naming dispute

 Various terms are used to describe the different (and sometimes overlapping) geographical and political areas of the proposed Meghna division.
 In brief, the main terms and their simple explanations are as follows: